 The key things to keep in mind are that you will need to entirely clear the room for the duration of the fitting, AND you’ll need to roll back the carpet.
 (This bit is freaking me out a little bit as the carpets are new throughout the house, but I’m trying to remain calm.)
 The wardrobes have to be fitted on a hard floor so that they are as sturdy as possible – fitting them over carpet leaves them prone to movement.
 You will need to organise to have the carpet refitted around your wardrobes afterwards as this isn’t part of the Sharps service.
 Sharps are very upfront about this.

-The one thing we struggled with was our choice of wardrobe door.
+The one thing I struggled with was my choice of wardrobe door.
 It’s a bit like going to a restaurant with a huge menu, where you feel overwhelmed by choice and wish they’d just offer you scampi or a burger and that was that.

-We decided to go with something from the Sharps sliding door range as we have quite a small room, plus it means we can have things in front of the wardrobes if we need to (i.e. Fiance’s clothes on the floor) and still be able to open the doors.
+I decided to go with something from the Sharps sliding door range as we have quite a small room, plus it means we can have things in front of the wardrobes if we need to and still be able to open the doors.
 There are a LOT of options though when it comes to finishes.

 Basically you can choose to split your doors into sections, and then mix and match materials in each section:

 I was quite tempted by this combination, with the bronze mirror running through the middle, and there was a lot of love for it when I posted a picture on Facebook:

 While I do really love the pinky tones, I was a bit worried though that it would be quite prescriptive when it came to decorating, and that the five different panels might be a bit too busy for a small room.
 When I looked at the samples in real life too, they did feel a bit darker than in the picture, which is why you need the designer to show you all the samples, so you can see exactly how they work with the light and furnishings in your room.